vcholak/spring-cloud-sentence/README.md

 Start the Config server.
 Start the Eureka server.

-Start all of the word services and the sentence service.
+Start all of the word services and the sentence app (API gateway).

 Since each service uses a separate port, they should be able to run side-by-side on the same computer.

 Check the Eureka server running at [http://localhost:8010](http://localhost:8010).
-Ensure that all of the word services and the sentence service are eventually listed in the Application section.
+Ensure that all of the word services and the API gateway are eventually listed in the Application section.

-Open [http://localhost:8020/sentence](http://localhost:8020/sentence) to see the completed sentence.
+Open [http://localhost:8080](http://localhost:8080) to see the completed sentence.

 Refresh the sentence service URL and watch the sentence change.